playcanvas/blog/_posts/2022-10-27-webar-experiences-developer-spotlight-with-animech.markdown

 [Our core business is real-time 3D](https://www.animech.com/en/articles/3d-rendering-in-realtime).
 We push the boundaries every day trying to invent new ways of using 3D, where our solution makes the difference.

+{% include video.html src="/assets/media/animech-bathroom.mp4" %}
-[Bathroom Planner](https://www.inr.se/planera-badrum/planera-badrum-verktyg-3d/) for Iconic Nordic Rooms
+_[Bathroom Planner](https://www.inr.se/planera-badrum/planera-badrum-verktyg-3d/) for Iconic Nordic Rooms_

 ### **Why did Animech choose PlayCanvas?**